glasgowagreement/site-content/en/_index.md

 Read the call to action [here](collapse_total/)

-Subscribe to the call to action for more updates [here](https://framaforms.org/collapse-total-call-to-action-1627950762)
+Join the call to action and mobilize an action in your territory!
+Subscribe the call [here](https://framaforms.org/collapse-total-call-to-action-1627950762)

 We will not stand by and watch history, we will create our history.